HWTechClub/Assets/README.md

 # Assets

-The repo consists of all tech workshops and assets
+The repo consists of all tech workshops and other design assets